from the Guelph Mercury newspaper for Saturday February 21st 1953.

 The former one-room schoolhouse was built by architect John Howe and contractor Thomas Foster.
 Its first teacher was John Kilgallon who taught with a third class certificate for three years.
 A succession of teachers followed.
 They were Miss Josephine Keenan, Miss Kathleen Scanlon, Miss O’Connor, Miss Franklin, J. Raymond Hanlon, John Hanlon, Miss Kate Hanlon, Miss Mary Hanlon, Miss Helen Hanlon, Miss Grace Hanlon, Miss Forest, Miss Dalton, Miss Killoran, Miss Lang, Miss Verne Bunyan, Miss Craven, Miss Reynolds, Miss Scollard, Miss McGrath, Miss Moore, Miss McGrory, Miss Mabel Brown, and the present teacher, Frank Lynch.

-Scan History of Rural School
+of Rural School A

-The school, S.S.
-No. 2, Puslinch, was built in 1886 and last night was re-opened in an official ceremony dedicated to the present and future generations of school children.
+school, S.S.
+No. 2, Puslinch, was built in 1886 and last night was re-opened

 In service as teacher at S.S.
 No. 2, Puslinch, for the past 16 years, Frank Lynch was born and partially educated in Guelph.
 He attended the GCVI and later the Hamilton Normal School from which he graduated in 1936.
 He has attended summer courses at the OAC and has done university extension work at McMaster, Hamilton.
 He came to S.S.
 No. 2, Puslinch in 1937, which was his first teaching assignment since normal school graduation.
 Since 1940, he has instructed around 30 teachers-in-training.
 He is 36, married, with one child.
 His home is in Guelph.